 - Software-defined networking in local and metropolitan area

 IEEE LANMAN 2020 solicits paper submissions of Regular Papers (up to 6 pages) and Short Papers (up to 2 pages).
-Short papers will be presented in a poster session.
+Both regular and short papers, if accepted, will be published in the proceedings, subject to their respective page limits.
+Whereas regular papers will be allowed a full length presentation (about 20 mins), short papers will only be allowed a short presentation (about 5 mins).
 Also, some of the regular paper submissions may be accepted as short papers by the TPC.
 The page limits include all figures, tables, and references.
 All papers must be electronically submitted in PDF according to the guidelines in the symposium website http://www.ieee-lanman.org.
 The proceedings will be published in IEEE Xplore and will include both short and regular papers presented at the workshop.
 A Best Paper Award will be given to the paper(s) with the highest technical merit.